Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Introduction and the main results

-Next we assume that the map $\cF$ is (nonuniformly) hyperbolic, as defined by Katok and Strelcyn \cite{KS}.
-This means that $\cF$ preserves a probability measure $\mu$ such that $\mu$-a.e.\ point $x\in \cM$ has two non-zero Lyapunov exponents: one positive and one negative.
-Also, the first and second derivatives of the maps $\cF$ and $\cF^{-1}$ do not grow too rapidly near their singularity sets $\cS_1$ and $\cS_{-1}$, respectively; and the $\varepsilon$-neighborhood of the singularity set has measure $\cO(\varepsilon^{q_0})$ for some $q_0>0$.
-This is to ensure the existence and absolute continuity of stable and unstable manifolds at $\mu$-a.e.\ point.
-Let Obviously, $\cW^{u}$ is (mod 0) the union of all unstable manifolds, and we assume that the partition $\cW^{u}$ of $\cM$ into unstable manifolds is measurable, so that $\mu$ induces conditional distributions on $\mu$-almost all unstable manifolds (see the definition and basic properties of conditional measures in \cite[Appendix~A]{CM}).
-Most importantly, we assume that $\mu$ is an Sinai-Ruelle-Bowen (SRB) measure; i.e. the conditional distributions of $\mu$ on unstable manifolds $W\subset \cW^{u}$ are absolutely continuous with respect to the Lebesgue measure on $W$.
+Let One can check that $\cW^{u/s}_F$ is $\mu$-almost surely the union of all unstable (stable) manifolds (see also \cite{CM}~Section 4.11.
+Moreover, the partition $\cW^{u/s}_F$ of $M$ into unstable (stable) manifolds is measurable.
+Thus $\mu_M$ induces conditional distributions on $\mu_M$-almost all unstable manifolds (see the definition and basic properties of conditional measures in \cite[Appendix~A]{CM}).
+Most importantly, we assume that $\mu_M$ is an Sinai-Ruelle-Bowen (SRB) measure; i.e. the conditional distribution of $\mu_M$ on any unstable manifold $W\subset \cW^{u}_F$ is absolutely continuous with respect to the Lebesgue measure on $W$.
 SRB measures are known to be the only physically observable measures, in the sense that their basins of attraction have positive Lebesgue volume; see \cite{Y02} and \cite[Sect.~5.9]{H02}.
-We also \textbf{assume that our SRB measure $\mu$ is ergodic and mixing}.
-Our work is devoted to statistical properties of $\mu$, so it is natural for us to take its ergodicity and mixing for granted.
+By our choice of $\hat M$, or equivalently the set $M$, the induced system $(F, M, \mu_M)$ is ergodic and mixing.
+Otherwise, we can reduce the set $M$ to a smaller invariant set.
+It is easy to show \cite{CK} that the SRB measure $\mu_M$ cannot be concentrated on curves, i.e., $\mu_M(W)=0$ for any smooth curve $W\subset M$.
+Thus all our singularity sets $S_{\pm 1}$ and their images under $F^n$, $n\in\IZ$, are null sets.